kiwano-js/kiwano/docs/basics/getting-started.md

 Kiwano is not a GraphQL runtime library, so it's not a replacement for runtimes like [Express GraphQL](https://github.com/graphql/express-graphql) or [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 Instead, use Kiwano to build your schema, and pass this schema to your favourite runtime library in order to serve your GraphQL API.

 ## Usage
 Kiwano is a **progressive framework**, so it's designed to be incrementally adoptable.
-The most basic usage is to create your schema programmatically, and manually write the same types as you would do in the GraphQL definition language.
+The most basic usage is to create your schema programmatically, hence manually defining the same types as you would do in the GraphQL definition language.
 Optionally, you can also choose to modularize your schema into several components, use plug-ins to decorate your fields or even generate you entire schema and resolvers based on [TypeORM](typeorm/getting-started.md) models.

 The steps below gradually make more and more use of Kiwano, it is up to you how many features of the framework you want to use.